What it is¶

-The practical effect of Size Domain is to reduce the impact of outliers and create a more informative map for the most meaningful range of values.
+The practical effect of Size Domain is to control the impact of outliers, and create a more informative map for the range of values that are most pertinent to your analysis.

-Size Range represents sizes of the smallest and largest points on the map, measured in pixels.
+Size Range represents sizes of the smallest and largest points on the screen, measured in pixels.
 Points can range in size from 1 to 20 pixels.
-Note that if you set very large pixel values for the top of the range (for example, 20), the largest points might cover smaller points beneath them.
-Setting the size range is a balance between making it easy to spot large values while still displaying all significant information.
+Note that if you set very large pixel values for the top of the range (for example, 20), the largest points might cover many smaller points that fall underneath them.
+Accordingly, setting size ranges is a balance between making it easy to spot the largest values with very large points, and comprehensiveness of the data that you can see (using smaller point ranges allows more points to be seen on the map).

 Zoom and Select¶